What Is a Lien and How Does It Work?

 There are two main types of liens: voluntary and involuntary.

-- Voluntary: Voluntary liens are ones you agree to, like what happens when you get a mortgage or car loan.
+• Voluntary lien: Voluntary liens are ones you agree to, like what's standard when you get a mortgage or car loan.
 For example, when you take out a mortgage, the lender retains the right to seize your home to recoup what they're owed until the loan is completely paid back.
 This legal claim is done through a mortgage lien that gets removed once you've paid off the debt.

-Voluntary and involuntary liens do essentially the same thing, but the difference is involuntary liens are considered derogatory as they are a result of non-payment.
-Voluntary liens—like your mortgage or auto loan—are just a side effect of borrowing, as they provide an avenue through which a debt can be collected if you default on your obligation.
+Voluntary and involuntary liens do essentially the same thing, but the difference is involuntary liens are considered derogatory as they are a consequence of nonpayment.
+Voluntary liens—like your mortgage or auto loan—are simply a side effect of borrowing, as they provide an avenue through which a debt can be collected in case you default on your obligation.

 What Are the Different Types of Liens?